A while back, an episode of the quiz show we all love – QI, contestants were shown a photo of a typical happy family with 2 children, a car and a dog.

 The real concern here is the rise in the popularity of companies that produce human-grade meat-based dog foods such as Butternut Box, Different Dog and Pure Pet Food, or the raw dog food companies such as Bella and Duke or Nature’s Menu.

 The danger of feeding such high quality meat to even a small dog, accounts for the enormous loss in our natural world’s biodiversity as explained so poignantly by Sir David Attenborough in Life On Our Planet where he encourages us to all move towards a plant-based diet to save our natural world……and we include our pets in this!

 Where to purchase the main plant-based dog foods in the UK

-I work with 2 top vet nutritionists who have formulated the VegDog supplement to ensure that all essential nutrients are present in a homemade 100% plant-based dog food diet
+I work with 2 top vet nutritionists who helped formulate our JUST BE KIND supplement and recipes to ensure that all essential nutrients are present in a 100% plant-based diet

 Having an itchy allergic and scratching pet drastically reduces your dog’s quality of life